HW & FB Tompkins: Architectural careers

 The brothers were immediately successful, winning a competition for clubrooms for the Commercial Travellers Association in 1898, built at 170 Flinders Street the following year (though only Harry's name was given as the architect).
-It was in the red brick Romanesque style (with many Queen Anne elements), a style which emerged in Melbourne at that time, and came to dominate commerical architecture in the central city, especially warehouses, over the next 10 years.
+It was in the red brick Romanesque style (with many Queen Anne elements), a style which emerged in Melbourne at that time, and came to dominate commercial architecture in the central city, especially warehouses, over the next 10 years.

 This project was followed by the Metcalfe & Barnard warehouse on the corner of Flinders Lane and Russell Street in a similar style in 1902, and in 1908 this was followed by another Flinders Lane warehouse for Borsdorff & Co. (a renovation of an earlier building), also in red brick Romanesque style, this time with exotic horseshoe arches.
 They used the red brick Romanesque for two small suburban department stores, Dimmeys in Richmond in 1907 (expanded in 1918 with an elaborate clock tower), and Hoopers Store in Brunswick in 1908.
 They also designed a number of churches and country pubs in this period.

 From about this time and into the 1940s both Frank and Harry made frequent study trips abroad, bringing back the latest in innovations for various buildings types, new architectural approaches and new construction techniques.
-Harry's first trip was a tour of Europe and United Stated in 1910, and he returned "full of enthusiasm for all things American", which emerged in their next projects.
+Harry's first trip was a tour of Europe and United States in 1910, and he returned "full of enthusiasm for all things American", which emerged in their next projects.
 The Centre Way building and arcade in Collins Street, completed 1911, was an early example of a fully steel framed structure in Melbourne.
 Having already extended their premises upwards twice, by 1913 the Commercial Travellers Association had grown to such an extent that they moved into new clubrooms in Flinders Street two blocks from the first in the form of a large hotel with extensive facilities for their members, such as a large billiard room and dining room, and an adjacent investment office building, and these also used a steel frame.
 For both projects they abandoned the Romanesque for a simpler approach, combined with the exaggerated classical details of the English Baroque Revival.
 The CTA hotel and office building were influenced by the American 'palazzo' style, with elaborate lower floors and cornice, and plain walls between, clad in white glazed brick, and the interior features an impressive circular lobby and elaborate plasterwork.